 Bahía de los Ángeles

 The next few days we’ll be exploring Bahia San Luis Gonzaga and Bahia de los Angeles.
-Known by English-speaking tourists as Bahia, BOLA, Bay of LA, or LA Bay, Bahia de los Angeles is a bay on the western coast of the Gulf of California (aka Sea of Cortez).
-In Bay of LA, our base camp will at a family run eco-friendly campo and with flush toilets, hot showers, and Wi-Fi!
+Known by English-speaking tourists as Bahia, BOLA, Bay of LA, or LA Bay, Bahia de los Angeles is a bay on the east coast of the Baja peninsula right on the Gulf of California (aka Sea of Cortez).
+In Bay of LA, our base camp will at a wild beach camping location for a couple nights.
+Then we’ll be at a family run eco-friendly campo and with flush toilets, hot showers, and Wi-Fi!
 This is one of our favorite Baja beach destinations since the early 2000’s.
 We have been talking our Baja explorers there for years and they LOVE it.
 You just might see a whale shark from shore or while kayaking.
 The Bahia de los Angeles Biosphere Reserve was established by the Mexican government in 2007 to protect the natural beauty and extraordinary ecosystem of the region.

 Considering the destruction from hurricanes and if roads are passable, we might be able to drive to a mission and/or see some petroglyphs in the area.
 Your trip leader is already plotting some cool off-road adventures from our base camp.
 Be aware that sometimes the Baja norte (north) winds kick up so be prepared at any time for high wind.

 Fun activities are listed below and there is always the option to hire a local panga captain to fish in the bountiful waters of Bahia de los Angeles.

 What’s a boojum?
 It is real or something out of a Dr. Suess book?
 Your trip guide will be informative along the route and have lots of stories to share.